Work While Your Spouse Studies in Canada

 - A Confirmation of Enrolment Letter from your registrar’s office.

-3. Information about Financial Support (required only if inviting a spouse or child to come stay with you during your studies):
+3. Information about Financial Support (required only if inviting a spouse or child to come to stay with you during your studies):

 - A copy of the last four months of your bank statements.